Casey Kaplan: History

 The gallery was founded in 1995 in a 500 sqft, one-room space located on the upper floor of a cast iron loft building on Broadway, before moving to Greene Street in 1997.
 The gallery relocated in 2000 to a store-front gallery space in Chelsea / Meatpacking District on 14th Street.
-During this time, Casey Kaplan hosted the first ever New York solo exhibitions of many now canonized contemporary artists, such as Jason Dodge, Trisha Donnelly, Carsten Höller, Jonathan Monk and Simon Starling, in addition to staging solo shows with Liam Gillick and curatorial collaborations with Daniel Birnbaum and artist Douglas Gordon.
+During this time, Casey Kaplan hosted the first ever New York solo exhibitions of many now canonized contemporary artists, such as Jason Dodge, Jonathan Monk and Simon Starling.

 The gallery expanded once more in 2005 to a larger store-front on 21st street, before relocating in 2015 to our current 10000 sqft, two-story space in the Flower District.
-Solo exhibitions in the new space have been staged by Kevin Beasley, Jordan Casteel, Sarah Crowner, N. Dash, Haris Epaminonda, Geoffrey Farmer, Mateo López, and Matthew Ronay, and the distinguished Turin-based abstract painter Giorgio Griffa, whose work had not been shown in New York since the 1970s.
+Solo exhibitions in the new space have been staged by Kevin Beasley, Jordan Casteel, Mateo López, and Matthew Ronay, and the distinguished Turin-based abstract painter Giorgio Griffa, whose work had not been shown in New York since the 1970s.